 Cherrapunji – called as “Sohra” locally is around 60 km south of Shillong.
 It holds the world record for the highest rainfall ever in a calendar year.
 It is famous for its various waterfalls (most famous of all Noh Kalikai Falls) and limestone caves.
 The monsoon is the best time to enjoy thundering waterfalls.
 Limestone caves are full of stalactites and stalagmites and you will find many adventurous souls venturing deep into them.

 Jaintia Hills – typically not crowded, there is a beautiful lake, a 700 hundred years old Durga temple and a rock garden.

-Jakrem – about 64 km from Shillong, is a hot-spring of sulphur water, believed to have curative medicinal properties.
+Jakrem – about 64 km from Shillong, is a hot-spring of sulfur water, believed to have curative medicinal properties.

 Sacred Forest – called as “Mawphlang” locally are groves around 25 km away from Shillong.
 These are considered sacred by Khasis and people were forbidden to enter them earlier.

-This ensured protection of a dense growth of several kinds of trees including the Khasi pine.
-The heavily covered grounds around the forests facilitating growth of ferns and orchids most of them endemic.
+This ensured the protection of the dense growth of several kinds of trees including the Khasi pine.
+The heavily covered grounds around the forests facilitating the growth of ferns and orchids most of them endemic.